AvshiSha/avshi_tetris_game/README.md

 # Avshi Tetris Game

 Welcome to a fresh twist on the classic Tetris challenge!
-Created by Avshalom Sharabani, this project spices up your gameplay with fun bonuses and vibrant visuals.
+Created by me, this project spices up your gameplay with fun bonuses and vibrant visuals.

 - **Colors Bonus:** Choose your adventure!
 Play in classic black and white, or switch on dazzling colors to light up your game.
 - **Box Score Bonus:** Keep track of your progress with a cool score display that adds an extra edge to every game.